exercism/v3/languages/csharp/exercises/concept/string-formatting/.docs/instructions.md

               *
 ```

-## 3. German exchange students should be made to feel at home with locale sensitive declarations.
+## 3. German exchange students should be made to feel at home with locale-sensitive declarations.

 Implement the static `HighSchoolSweetheart.DisplayGermanExchangeStudents()` method to show date of start of relationship and length of time for our german exchange students.